cityofaustin/janis/README.md

 #### As a React App (Developer Mode):

 ```
-./scripts/serve-local.sh
+yarn start-local
 ```

-Your react app should be running at http://localhost:3000/
+Your react app should be running at http://localhost:3000/ and pointing to your local Joplin backend.
+To run against staging Joplin, use `yarn start-staging`.

 **As a static build**
 To run the site locally as a static build, the way it works in production, see the [Static build script](#static-build-script) section below.